carsonnleee/mist4610gp2/README.md

 - Year + Quarter

 ---
+## Data Preparation

+To answer these questions, we performed the following data manipulations:
+- Combined data across all four quarters for 2022, 2023, and 2024
+- Grouped and aggregated total reimbursement by NDC and state
+- Created calculated fields for spending trends and growth rates
+- Filtered for top N drugs per state and by total national spend

+---
 ## Project Questions

 ### Q1: *Which drug products had the highest total Medicaid spending from 2022 to 2024?*